 - The font for NOLA and the numbers similar to what the Hornets are using for their other questionable jerseys.
 However it's much thicker and looks oversized and almost child-like.
 The yellow colour and green outline makes the NOLA script stand out even more.

 - The side panels add to the busyness of the uniform.
 The piping resembles Mardi Gras beads and goes the length of the jersey and the shorts in a curve.
 The gold panels within the beads pay homage to all the beautiful grill work in the city and is only visible up close or in sparkling high-definition.
-It’s color, texture, shine and pattern – all things that make an outfit interesting, but here, it’s an overload.
+It's colour, texture, shine and pattern - all things that make an outfit interesting, but in overload!

-The most tragic thing about these new uniforms is that they are simply another awful offering in the Hornets equipment closet.
-Since the organization’s start, from the Charlotte Hornets and even dating back to the New Orleans Jazz, they have not had one respectful, simple uniform.
-The city is vibrant, colorful and proud of their heritage but that doesn’t equal over-design.
+The most tragic thing about this new jersey, is that is simply another awful offering in the Hornets equipment closet.
+Since the organization's start, from the Charlotte Hornets and even dating back to the New Orleans Jazz, they have not had one respectful, simple uniform.
+Yes, the city is vibrant and colourful but that doesn't equal over-design.

 The Hornets use 4 colours on their home and away jerseys alone: creole blue, purple, white, gold AND stripes.
 They've changed the shades of the colours so often it looks like someone had an issue with the laundry.
 Seeing poor NOLA, the teal hornet mascot, in the new jersey is painful.
 The Mardi Gras colours completely clash with the regular Hornets colours - even the purples are not the same.
 It leaves that poor hornet looking like a hot mess.
 The current Hornets jerseys feel dated because the style was big in the early 90's with the Orlando Magic and Toronto Raptors, and those jerseys retired for a reason.
 I'd classify them in the "so bad they're good" category.

 What do you think of the Mardi Gras theme jerseys?
 Too literal or just right for New Orleans?
 Would you wear them?
-Where do you think both the green and purple and the gold versions rank among the worst NBA jerseys of all time?
-Leave me a comment or tweet me your take.
+And where do you think they rank among the worst NBA jerseys of all time?
+Leave me a comment or tweet me.